-Self-Select ISAs allows you to buy and sell shares but any growth and returns are free from any further Income Tax liability and Capital Gains Tax.
+Self-Select ISAs allow you to buy and sell shares and any growth and returns are free from any further Income Tax liability and Capital Gains Tax.

 New ISA rules, applied from 1st July 2014, have brought greater flexibility, simplicity and choice to ISAs.
 The annual allowance has been increased to £15,000, which can be invested in cash, stocks and shares or a combination of the two.
 Furthermore, ISAs can be transferred between any providers.

 The annual administration charge is £60 + VAT, regardless of value or number of investments held within the ISA.
-For individuals opening an ISA account this would be due for payment in October 2015.
+For individuals opening a new ISA account this would be due for payment in October 2015.

 If you have subscribed to ISAs with a number of providers over the years, you can transfer these (including Cash ISAs) to create a single ‘ring-fenced’ pot.
 Consolidating ISA accounts may bring the benefits of reduced paperwork and ease of management, and also potentially cost savings.
 If you have ISA accounts held with other providers you can opt to transfer these accounts to Redmayne-Bentley with nothing additional to pay on your annual fee.*